Approved by Council: November 2017

-- Physicians offering a block fee must always provide the patient with the option of paying for each service individually and must ensure that patient decisions regarding whether to pay a block fee do not affect their ability or the ability other patients in the practice to access health-care services.
+- Physicians offering a block fee must always provide the patient with the option of paying for each service individually and must ensure that patient decisions regarding whether to pay a block fee do not affect their ability or the ability of other patients in the practice to access health-care services.
 In particular, physicians must not:

 - To facilitate patient choice, physicians must:

 - offer a block fee in writing and in so doing:

 - indicate that payment of a block fee is optional and that patients may choose to pay for uninsured services as they are provided;

 - indicate that the patient’s decision to pay for uninsured services individually or through a block fee will not affect their ability to access health-care services;

 - identify those services that are covered by the block fee, provide a list of fees that will be charged for each service should the block fee option not be selected, provide examples of those services (if any) that are not covered, and indicate for which services (if any) the fee is simply reduced if the block fee option is selected;

 - use plain language and give consideration as to how to address language and/or communication barriers that may impede patients’ ability to understand what is being offered;